2021 Best Philosophy Colleges for Non-Traditional Students in the Southeast Region

 The student loan default rate at UF is lower than is typical, just 0.9% of students default in three years.
 There are approximately 22,865 students at UF that take at least one class online.
 There are roughly 11,205 part time students in attendance at UF.

 The #3 spot in this year's ranking belongs to Georgia State University.
-Georgia State is a fairly large public school located in the city of Atlanta.
+Georgia State is a very large public school located in the large city of Atlanta.
 As a testament to the quality of education offered at Georgia State, the school also landed the #4 rank in our Best Colleges for Philosophy in the Southeast Region ranking.

-The student loan default rate at Georgia State is lower than is typical, just 2.3% of students default in three years.
-There are approximately 19,669 students at Georgia State that take at least one class online.
-About 9,276 of the students at Georgia State are attending part time.
+The school has a low student loan default rate of 2.3%.
+Approximately 19,669 students take at least one class online at Georgia State.
+9,276 of Georgia State students are attending part time.

 Our rankings recognize Louisiana State University and Agricultural & Mechanical College as the #4 school in this year's rankings.
-Louisiana State University is a very large public school located in the medium-sized city of Baton Rouge.
+Louisiana State University is a very large public school located in the midsize city of Baton Rouge.
 Louisiana State University also took the #3 spot in our Best Colleges for Philosophy in the Southeast Region rankings.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.